Roton-mediated soliton bound states in binary dipolar condensates: Results

 \subsection{Multiple bound states and soliton-pair interactions}

 The upper panels of Fig.~\ref{Fig:Pot} illustrate representative examples of three types of excited bound states with distinct equilibrium separations.
 Panel (i) shows solitons oscillating through one another at $a_{12}/a_0=95$, analogous to magnetic soliton bound states in binary nondipolar condensates \cite{rohrs2025magnetic}.
 Panels (ii) and (iii) depict long-range bound states oscillating about equilibrium positions $\Delta x/l \approx 2.7$ and $\Delta x/l \approx 5.4$ for $a_{12}/a_0=70$ and $a_{12}/a_0=95$, respectively, where $\Delta x = x_2-x_1$ with $x_i$ the position of soliton $i$.
-Because dipolar interactions break integrability, these structures are not true solitons in the strict sense and radiate energy through phonon emission.
+Because dipolar interactions break integrability, these structures are not true solitons in the strict sense and radiate energy through phonon emission \cite{pawlowski2015dipolar}.
+Such phonons can be seen as fluctuations in the spin density far from the solitons in Fig.~\ref{Fig:Pot}(i), even for early times.
 Dissipation-driven acceleration eventually pushes oscillating solitons beyond their escape velocity \cite{pawlowski2015dipolar,bland2017interaction}, as seen in Fig.~\ref{Fig:Pot}(i) at $t\omega \approx 60$.
-This counterintuitive behavior arises from the negative effective mass of dark-antidark solitons.
+This counterintuitive behavior indicates that dark-antidark solitons in binary dipolar BECs have negative effective masses, similar to dark solitons in single-component dipolar BECs \cite{pawlowski2015dipolar,Bland2016} and dark-antidark soltions in binary BECs \cite{qu2016magnetic}.
+We confirm this numerically for our system in Appendix \ref{Appendix:EMS}.

 The three different types of bound states with distinct separations can be understood by considering the effective inter-soliton potential

 which is calculated from the GPEs with